Workiva/over_react/doc/null_safety_and_required_props.md

 Just like any `late` variable, accessing required props when they're not guaranteed to be set can lead to errors and bad behavior.

 Required props are only validated to be present on props a component was rendered with (as discussed in the previous section), and not on other props objects.
+(In TypeScript, we'd use `Partial<…>` for these cases.)

 For example, given props:
 ```dart